Oath of office: Mainland China

-I swear that I will be loyal to the Constitution of the People's Republic of China, defend the authority of the Constitution, and perform my legal duties, I will be loyal to the Motherland and the people, I will perform my duties with full dedication and honesty, I will accept the supervision of the people, I will strive hard for the construction of the modern and powerful socialist country which is prosperous, democratic, civilized, harmonious, and beautiful!
+I swear to be loyal to the Constitution of the People's Republic of China, to safeguard the authority of the Constitution, to fulfill my statutory duties, to be loyal to the motherland, be loyal to the people, to be dedicated to my duties, to be honest and upright, to accept the supervision of the people, and to strive for the building of a prosperous, democratic, civilized, harmonious, and beautiful modern socialist country!

 Hong Kong

 The oath of office for the Chief Executive is as follows:

 I, (name), swear that, in the office of Chief Executive of the Hong Kong Special Administrative Region of the People's Republic of China, I will uphold the Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China, bear allegiance to the Hong Kong Special Administrative Region of the People's Republic of China and serve the Hong Kong Special Administrative Region conscientiously, dutifully, in full accordance with the law, honestly and with integrity, and be held accountable to the Central People's Government of the People's Republic of China and the Hong Kong Special Administrative Region.